gridsync/gridsync/README.rst

     :target: https://ci.appveyor.com/project/crwood/gridsync

 Gridsync aims to provide a cross-platform, graphical user interface for `Tahoe-LAFS`_, the Least Authority File Store.
 It is intended to simplify the Tahoe-LAFS installation and configuration process and ultimately provide user-friendly mechanisms for common use-cases like backing up local files, synchronizing directories between devices, and sharing files and folders with other users across all major desktop platforms (GNU/Linux, macOS, and Windows).
 More broadly, Gridsync aims to duplicate most of the core functionality provided by other, proprietary "cloud" backup and synchronization services and utilities (such as Dropbox and BitTorrent Sync) but without demanding any sacrifice of the user's privacy or freedom -- and without requiring usage or knowledge of the command line.
-Accordingly, Gridsync is developed under the principle that secure file storage should be freely available to everyone, without exception, without added barriers, and regardless of one's operating system choice.
+Accordingly, Gridsync is developed with the goal in mind of making secure cloud storage freely available to everyone, without exception, without added barriers, and regardless of one's operating system choice.

 .. _Tahoe-LAFS: https://tahoe-lafs.org